Detection and Mitigation of Byzantine Attacks in Distributed Training: Introduction and Background

-Achieving robustness in the presence of Byzantine node behavior and devising training algorithms that can efficiently aggregate the gradients has inspired several works \cite{gupta_allerton_2019, aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, yudong_lilisu, byzshield, lagrange_cdc, detox, draco, data_encoding}.
-Two main ideas deal with the alleviation of Byzantine effects.
-The first one is concerned with filtering out the corrupted computations from the training without attempting to identify the Byzantine workers.
-Specifically, many existing papers use majority voting and median-based defenses \cite{gupta_allerton_2019, aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, yudong_lilisu} for this purpose.
-In addition, several works also operate by replicating the gradient tasks \cite{byzshield, lagrange_cdc, detox, draco, data_encoding}, allowing for consistency checks across the cluster.
+Achieving robustness in the presence of Byzantine node behavior and devising training algorithms that can efficiently aggregate the gradients has inspired several works \cite{gupta_allerton_2019, aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, ChenSX17, byzshield, lagrange_cdc, detox, draco, data_encoding}.
+The first idea is to filter the corrupted computations from the training without attempting to identify the Byzantine workers.
+Specifically, many existing papers use majority voting and median-based defenses \cite{gupta_allerton_2019, aggregathor, ramchandran_saddle_point, ramchandran_optimal_rates, cong_generalized_sgd, blanchard_krum, ChenSX17} for this purpose.
+In addition, several works also operate by replicating the gradient tasks \cite{byzshield, lagrange_cdc, detox, draco, data_encoding} allowing for consistency checks across the cluster.
 The second idea for mitigating Byzantine behavior involves detecting the corrupted devices and subsequently ignoring their calculations \cite{regatti2020bygars, zeno, alistarh_neurips_2018}, in some instances paired with redundancy \cite{draco}.
 In this work, we propose a technique that combines the usage of redundant tasks, filtering, and detection of Byzantine workers.
-Our work is applicable to a range of assumptions on the Byzantine behavior.
+Our work is applicable to a broad range of assumptions on the Byzantine behavior.

 There is much variability in the adversarial assumptions that prior work considers.
 For instance, prior work differs in the maximum number of adversaries considered, their ability to collude, their possession of knowledge involving the data assignment and the protocol, and whether the adversarial machines are chosen at random or systematically.
-For instance, DETOX \cite{detox} and DRACO \cite{draco} consider adversaries that can only attack a random set of workers.
-We will initially examine our methods under strong adversarial models similar to those in prior work \cite{arxiv_full_aspis, byzshield, alie, cong_generalized_sgd, ramchandran_optimal_rates, bulyan, auror}.
+We will initially examine our methods under strong adversarial models similar to those in prior work \cite{aspis_isit, byzshield, alie, cong_generalized_sgd, ramchandran_optimal_rates, bulyan, auror}.
 We will then extend our algorithms to tackle weaker failures that are not necessarily adversarial but rather common in commodity machines \cite{flipping_bits_kim,bit_flip_attack_rakin,SIGNSGD}.
 We expand on related work in the upcoming Section \ref{sec:rel_work_contrib}.